 1) The barbell hack squat looks very odd!
 Will I get hurt?

-There is no greater risk on the barbell hack squat.
+There is no greater risk when doing the barbell hack squat.
 The key to staying healthy is proper form and getting stronger slowly.

 2) Is the barbell hack squat hard on the knees?

 The only thing I have found that can affect your knees is the height of the elevated block you are standing on.

-It should be noted tough that if you have pre-existing knee injuries then any squat/lunge variation could be difficult for you to perform.
+It should be noted tough that if you have pre-existing knee injuries that any squat/lunge variation could initally be difficult for you to perform.

-Once you have mastery of the movement you can rotate it in as one of your standard quad movements.
+Once you have mastery of the movement, you can rotate it in as one of your standard quad movements.

-It can be awkward at first to learn but do not quit!
+It can be awkward at first to learn, but do not quit!
 That is what losers do and I know you all reading this are better than that.